liamkronman/meet-qute/README.md

 # MeetQute
+> Want to get entangled?

-> The world's *leading* quantum computing-powered dating platform.
+The world's *leading* quantum computing-powered dating platform.
 A "bad idea".

 **Note:** This document is a work in progress (WIP).
 The current mechanics of MeetQute may change in future iterations.

 ## Motivations
 As we stand at the cusp of a technological renaissance, quantum computing beckons as a game-changer, especially in areas where traditional algorithms have hit their limits.
-One area that appears to have hit its limit is online (classical) dating.
+One such area that appears to have hit its limit is online (classical) dating.
 Say goodbye to the days of swiping and liking based on superficial algorithms; quantum computing heralds a new era in matchmaking.

 [Recent breakthroughs](https://newsroom.ibm.com/2023-12-04-IBM-Debuts-Next-Generation-Quantum-Processor-IBM-Quantum-System-Two,-Extends-Roadmap-to-Advance-Era-of-Quantum-Utility) in quantum computing, both pioneering and historical, have stirred a whirlwind of emotions in the tech community, from awe to apprehension.
 These advancements leave people wondering: are we on the verge of a quantum era that will eclipse our current classical computing world, or is this just a transient wave of excitement?